 Ordinary Time: June 22nd

-Tuesday of the Twelfth Week of Ordinary Time; Optional Memorial of St. Paulinus of Nola, bishop and confessor; Optional Memorial of Sts.
-John Fisher, bishop and martyr and Thomas More, martyr
+Tuesday of the Twelfth Week in Ordinary Time; Optional Memorials of St. Paulinus of Nola, Bishop; Saints John Fisher, Bishop, and Thomas More, Martyrs

 Old Calendar: St John Fisher; St. Paulinus; St. Alban (RM)